sissyliberation/nlpclass-fall2013/site/scala/setup.md

 ### Create the project structure

-1. `cd` into the directory that should contain your project.
+1. Create a directory for your project.
+For example:
+    {% highlight text %} mkdir project-name{% endhighlight %}

-2. Create a `build.sbt` file:
+2. Create a file `project-name/build.sbt` that contains these exact contents:
     {% highlight text %}
 import com.typesafe.sbt.SbtStartScript